 HelenKay Dimon is a former divorce lawyer turned bestselling author of more than 40 Romantic Suspense, Contemporary, and Erotic Romance books and novellas.
-A two-time RITA® Award finalist (for Mr. and Mr. Smith and Facing Fire) and a Reviewers’ Choice Best Book Award winner in romantic suspense (for The Fixer), HelenKay is the president-elect of Romance Writers of America.
-She lives in San Diego where she is working on her next series…or streaming a show on Netflix.
+Her books have been featured in various national and international venues and she has had two books named Red-Hot Reads in Cosmo magazine.
+She is a four-time RITA® Award finalist in romantic suspense (for Mr. and Mr. Smith, Facing Fire, Guarding Mr. Fine and The Fixer) and is 2018 RITA® Award winner for The Fixer.
+She’s also a Reviewers’ Choice Best Book Award winner in romantic suspense for The Fixer.
+In addition to writing, HelenKay is Chair of the Policy Advisory Committee of the Romance Writers of America and frequently teaches workshops and classes on fiction writing and romance writing.
+She lives in San Diego where she is (or should be) working on her next series but might be streaming a show on Netflix.

 Just in case you were wondering…HelenKay is her real name.
 Yes, that’s a capital K in the middle, all one word and no space (blame her two grandmothers – Helen and Kay).
 Dimon is pronounced Die-Mon.